kimfom01/innoalumniportaldocs/README.md

 This is a comprehensive documentation of the [Innopolis University Alumni repository](https://github.com/TheSharpOwl/inno-alumni-portal)

-## Contribution to this documentation
+## Contributing

+This is a free and open source documentation.
+You can find the source code on [GitHub](https://github.com/kimfom01/innoalumniportaldocs) and issues and feature requests can be posted on the GitHub issue tracker.
+This documentation is built with rust's mdbook command line tool.

-If you want to contribute to this documentation there are a few requirements
+If you'd like to contribute, there are a few requirements

 - Rust ([link to installation guide](https://www.rust-lang.org/tools/install))